Jeh3no/Godot-Advanced-State-Machine-First-Person-Controller/README.md

 He works perfectly on Godot 4.5 and Godot 4.4, and should also works well on the others 4.x versions (4.3, 4.2, 4.1, 4.0), but you will have to remove the uid files.

+The video showcasing all the changes brought about with the last update (a lot, lot of things) : https://www.youtube.com/watch?v=4PkR2Z1oxG8

 # **Features**